jens-classen/vergo/README.md

 2. **Model Checker**

+   For verification based on abstraction, it is possible (though not required) to use the NuSMV model checker.
+By default, an internal implementation of a CTL model checking algorithm is utilized.
+Since states of the abstract transition system have to enumerated, there is no real performance advantage in using a fast symbolic model checker.
+However, the internal method currently does not support the computation of counterexamples or witnesses, but NuSMV does.

-   To use verification based on abstraction and model checking, we require that the 'nusmv' executable is visible in PATH.
+   For employing NuSMV, we require that the 'nusmv' executable is visible in PATH.
+Then set the model checker by calling

+          ?- abstraction_acyclic:set_modelchecker(nusmv).

    The system has been developed and tested with the (currently) most recent version 2.6.0, which can be downloaded from

    http://nusmv.fbk.eu

    and installed manually according to the installation instructions given there.

-   So far, NuSMV is the only model checker supported.
+   So far, NuSMV is the only external model checker supported.

 3. **Graphviz/dot**